-Here is a listing of Perak Events 2016 that you can participate.
-Year 2017 has been declared as Visit Perak Year hence many events have been planned for the tourists to join.
+Here is a listing of Perak Events 2017 that you can participate.
+Year 2017 has also been declared as Visit Perak Year hence many events have been planned for the tourists to join.

 Ipoh is the capital of this state of over 2 million people.
 Other main towns are Kuala Kangsar, the Royal town.
 Taiping was formerly the state capital but still remain one of the most visited town in this area.
 Lumut is the gateway to the popular Pangkor Island.
 The leaning tower of Malaysia is located in Teluk Intan.

 As Ipoh is about 2 to 2.5 hours drive from Kuala Lumpur, most visitors will prefer to use a coach, cab or self-drive although this city has an airport that connects it to major towns of Malaysia.
 Lonely Planet in 2016 has listed Ipoh at No. 6 for the Top Ten Best Asian Destinations to visit in 2016.
 It is famous for bean sprout chicken and Lou Wong Restaurant, Add: 49, Jalan Yau Tet Shin is packed with customers during peak hours.